sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 #### Repo pending permissions

-`repo_pending_permissions` table maps `user_pending_permissions` entities to repo ID alongside with permission type (read/write).
+`repo_pending_permissions` table maps `user_pending_permissions` entities to repo ID alongside with permission type (only `read` currently).
 One row of the table maps one repo ID to an array of `user_pending_permissions` entries.
 Basically it is designed as an inverted `user_pending_permissions` for more performant CRUD operations (as per DB migration description in [this commit](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/compare/0705aa790d31fcd51713f4432496cc6bbb49cce8...bc30ae1186cf7a491ef21a5c00cb2f565288dfbb#diff-660eca66a5fad95783448fa468b2ce2fR50)).

 ## Explicit permissions API